rugbyprof/5443-Big-Data/3-File_Formats.md

 - Create a folder in your `/var/www/html/BigData` folder called `FileFormats`
 - Place all the files from http://cs.mwsu.edu/~griffin/5443-BigData in your `FileFormats` directory.
 - Place all of your scripting in here to complete the conversion from one of the files to Json.
+- Use any language you see fit, but since I'm post editing this document, python would be my choice :) Make sure you call it `conversion.??` and replace the `??` with your languages extension.
 - I don't care how you get it done.
 First, I started giving an example to help with the solution, but now I'm more interested in your process than the solution.
 So ... no help.

 ### The write up